Words or Rules of the Department of Philosophy at the University of Walamaloo

 Three months after their memorable exit from Egypt Israel reaches Mount Sinai.
 After setting up base camp in Exodus 19, God shows up to have an adult conversation.
 Now that he’s all but fulfilled his magically binding contract with the long-dead Abraham, he’s ready to draw up new paperwork—in stone.
 Better call Saul Goodman.
 It’s always a good idea to have a lawyer present during renegotiations.
 But despite having the leverage of recent events on his side, God doesn’t call in a Don Corleone favor.
 Instead, he interviews for the job.
 He even goes so far as to present a résumé to sell his expertise (v.
 4).
 And to further prove his laidback approach is no joke, he gives them the option to reject the offer and go it alone.

 But why Israel?
 What makes them special?
 As it turns out, nothing.
 Like Peter LaFleur and the Average Joe’s this is a true underdog story.
 God doesn’t pick Israel based on their superior dodgeball skills.
 In fact, he doesn’t pick them at all.
 He recruits them.
 Remember way back in Genesis 12 when he asked Abraham if he wanted to go walkabout?
 That’s where it all started.
 If old Abe hadn’t pulled a Walter Mitty this would be a different story.
 Who knows?
 Maybe God originally asked some guy named Jeb who said no. As a result, Israel gets top billing.
-In return, God asks them to be “a kingdom of ministers” (v.
+In return, God asks them to be “a kingdom of priests” (v.
 6).
 It’s a job title that could benefit from further explanation.
 That’s right.
 Hanging out with God comes with a union card—but the people don’t wait to hear the details of their assignment before signing on.
 They agree to the terms faster than Veruca Salt signed off on Willy Wonka’s entry contract (v.
 8).
 Moses further seals the deal with a blood oath, a ceremony that involves giving Israel the Carrie White treatment (see 24:8).

 Once Israel accepts the unspecified terms, Moses joins God on Sinai to go over the fine print.
 The Israelites are ban from going near the mountain during this time under warning that God will “break out against them” if they do (v.
 22).
 No, God isn’t issuing a Tyler Gage dance challenge.
 Don’t spread out any cardboard.
 This isn’t the right time.
 God’s instruction to set up a boundary is actually a nice guy move, because his arrival on Sinai registers on the Richter scale and leaves a bigger impression than when Thor’s hammer landed in New Mexico (vv.
 16-18).
 The whole scene is enough to merit immediate evacuation, but Moses scales the mountain with more dedication than Joe Banks while the Israelites wait below like anxious Waponis (see 20:15).